nexageapps/AI/CONTRIBUTING.md

 ## Academic Integrity

-**IMPORTANT:** This repository is a learning resource, not a solution manual.
+**IMPORTANT:** This repository is a **personal learning resource** created by a student, not official university material.
+It's not a solution manual.

 ### For Contributors:

+**Remember: This is one student's personal study notes, not official course material from any institution.**

 - **Original Work**: Only contribute your own original work or properly attributed content
 - **Proper Attribution**: Always cite sources, papers, and inspirations
-- **No Assignment Solutions**: Do not submit solutions to specific university assignments
+- **No Assignment Solutions**: Do not submit solutions to specific university assignments from any institution
-- **Educational Focus**: Contributions should teach concepts, not provide copy-paste answers
+- **Educational Focus**: Contributions should teach concepts, not provide copy-paste answers for coursework
+- **General Examples Only**: Keep implementations general and educational, not tied to specific assignments

 ### For Users:

 - **Learn, Don't Copy**: Use this repository to understand concepts, not to copy code for assignments
-- **Academic Honesty**: Follow your institution's academic integrity policies
+- **Academic Honesty**: Follow your institution's academic integrity policies - you are responsible
-- **Cite Appropriately**: If you use ideas from this repository, cite it properly
+- **Cite Appropriately**: If you use ideas from this repository, cite it properly in your work
 - **Understand First**: Make sure you understand the code before using it in your work
+- **Not Official Material**: Remember this is a fellow student's notes, not authoritative course content

 ### What We Accept:

 ✅ General tutorials and explanations
-✅ Example implementations of algorithms
+✅ Example implementations of algorithms and concepts
 ✅ Practice exercises with solutions
 ✅ Project templates and starter code
 ✅ Conceptual explanations and visualizations
+✅ Personal learning notes and study materials

 ### What We Don't Accept:

-❌ Solutions to specific university assignments
+❌ Solutions to specific university assignments from any institution
 ❌ Exam questions or answers
 ❌ Plagiarized content
 ❌ Code designed to bypass academic integrity checks
 ❌ Content that violates copyright
+❌ Material that could be directly submitted as coursework

 ---